EvoEvolver/EvoNote/README.md

 - How to efficiently use the structure of the knowledge base to search for useful items?
 - How to construct knowledge base items from a paper-long text with high quality?
 - How to rearrange the knowledge base items to find new insights?

+## Acknowledgement

+This project is led by [the matter lab](https://www.matter.toronto.edu/) at the University of Toronto.